UX Academy is broken into 3 phases.

 UX Academy is an online program with a robust set of peer-to-peer interactions, both with your mentor and fellow students.
 Here are some of the core aspects of the course experience:

-1-on-1 mentorship: You will work with a mentor 1-on-1 throughout the entire course.
+1-on-1 mentorship: You'll work with a mentor 1-on-1 throughout the entire course.
 You’ll interact with your mentor in 2 primary ways:

-- Weekly 60-minute Skype (video) sessions.
+- Regular, 60-minute video sessions.
 You can use these sessions to discuss your work in depth, share your goals, ask questions, and more.
 Students find this time to be the most valuable part of the course experience.

 Slack community: UX Academy has an incredibly active Slack community.
 Students use Slack to ask questions, get feedback, chat about the course, answer discussion items, share job opportunities, and connect with other students.
-We have cohort-specific channels, location-specific, and topic-specific channels (#dailyui, #freelance, #job-opportunities, and much, much more).
+We have cohort-specific channels, location-specific, and topic-specific channels, such as #dailyui, #freelance, #job-opportunities, and much, much more!

 Group Crits: As a designer, it is crucial that you can present and defend your design decisions.
 This is a soft skill that you must learn through practice.
-In UX Academy, we help you develop this skill through Group Crits: weekly video group critique sessions with other students in your cohort.
+In UX Academy, we help you develop this skill through Group Crits: weekly video group critique sessions with other students in the course.
 You’ll present the work you completed in the previous week, receive critique from your fellow students, and share critique with other students.
 Each session is run by a facilitator—a Designlab mentor, UX Academy graduate, or advanced UX Academy student.